In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 Here’s my take on it.

-1. Using expired domain is not safe.
+1. Using aged domain is not safe.
 It’s only meant for churn and burn

 Unfortunately, its SEO value is heavily exploited in the blackhat world and thus having this extremely bad image.

-But in reality, there’s a handful of people who know how to leverage expired domain for long-term success.
+But in reality, there’s a handful of people who know how to leverage aged domain for long-term success.
 They just don’t talk about it openly.

 So it really depends upon the user’s ulterior motive.